axonivy-market/ai-assistant/ai-assistant-product/README.md

 - **onSuccess**: Specifies the step to run if the AI does not need to rephrase the message.

 - **examples**: A list of predefined examples that guide the AI in understanding how to rephrase user messages.
 Each example consists of:
-    - before: The original, unstructured message from the user.
+    - **before**: The original, unstructured message from the user.
-    - after: The rephrased message that the AI would generate for better clarity and actionability
+    - **after**: The rephrased message that the AI would generate for better clarity and actionability

 ```json
 {